The Stranger Isolation Quotes

 How we cite our quotes: Citations follow this format: (Part.Chapter.Paragraph).
 We used Matthew Ward's translation, published by Vintage International published in 1989.

 As if that blind rage has washed me clean, rid me of hope; for the first time, I that night alive with signs and stars, I opened myself to the gentle indifference of the world.
 Finding it so much life myself – so like a brother, really – I felt that I had been happy and that I was happy again.
 For everything to be consummated, for me to feel less alone, I had only to wish that there be a large crowd of spectators the day of my execution and that they greet me with cries of hate.
 (2.5.26)

-Whereas earlier Meursault felt isolation from the world, he now feels kinship with it.
+Earlier Meursault felt isolation from the world, but he now feels kinship with it.
 Because he is indifferent, and so is the world, they find kinship in their indifference.